 - Notify the CRS Director of any changes in your contact information (address, phone number, email address) during the internship period.

-- Acknowledge the Charlotte Research Scholars on any publications, research posters, and oral presentations where you serve as a coauthor corresponding to this work.
+- Acknowledge the Charlotte Research Scholars program on any publications, research posters, and oral presentations where you serve as a coauthor corresponding to this work.

 Charlotte Research Scholars (CRS) Mentor Expectations